Professor, EVST Program Director

 Serve as Academic Director for the UM Young Southeast Asian Leaders Institute: Global Environmental Issues 2014 to present

-Served as Academic Director for the UM Study of the United States Institute: Global Environmental Issues 2010 to 2013
+Served as Academic Director for the UM Study of the United States Institute: Global Environmental Issues 2010 to 2013 and presently

 Directed international EVST graduate students from Serbia, Kazakhstan and Russia